TheLX5/Powerups/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Video**
-If applicable, add screenshots to help explain your problem.
+Try adding GIFs or Videos about the problem so we can understand it better.

 **External resources usage**
-Try providing information about what Tools do you use and what codes have you inserted in your ROM so we can understand your problem.
+Try providing information about what tools do you use and what codes have you inserted in your ROM so we can understand your problem.

 **Additional context**
 Add any other context about the problem here.